image of white man in his fifties with grey hair, he's laughing while wearing a black shirt jacket, and holding a pen ready to write notes

 The people on your employee advocacy programme will make or break it; don’t fall at the first hurdle.

-And speaking of hurdles, building and running these programmes is no mean feat.
+Building and running these programmes is no mean feat.

 Doing it at all is a challenge, but doing it alone is a recipe for burnout.
 The likelihood is that you’re running the programme alongside your day-to-day role, so who can blame you for finding it tough?